Need help enrolling?

 - This material is only to be used for its intended purpose by active subscribers of Homeschool Connections or purchasers of the course.
 Any other use without explicit permission is in violation of the seventh commandment, and in violation of US and International copyright laws.

 - You may print or download to your own storage extracts for your personal homeschool and non-commercial use only.
-This is not to be used for homeschool co-ops without express written permission from Homeschool Connections.
+Use for homeschool co-ops is permitted after contacting customer support and receiving written permission from Homeschool Connections.

 - Upon completion of the course, you must delete all copies of course materials from any storage on which you saved permissible extracts.